SOLO Wilderness First Responder (WFR) with Train NEK

 WFR Student Adjusts a Splint

-Join us here in Vermont’s beautiful Northeast Kingdom (NEK) to earn your SOLO Wilderness First Responder!
-All WFR courses cost $800 ($750 for NEK residents paying by local check) and are held in an outdoor classroom in either Stannard or Peacham, as noted.
+Join us in beautiful Northern Vermont to earn your SOLO Wilderness First Responder!
+All our Vermont WFR courses cost $800 ($750 for NEK residents paying by local check) unless otherwise noted.
 Train NEK has a full refund policy and does not cancel due to low enrollment, as long as we have at least two registrants.
+(Courses crossed out below have filled.)

 Gravel Road Showing the Beauty of Peacham, VT